AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 - Double
 - TimeSpan
 - DateTime
-- Enumeration – These are defined using the Enumerations endpoint
+- Enumeration – defined using the Enumerations endpoint
   - PropertyTypeId is the enumeration Id

 It is best practice to name types, properties, and enumerations in a GraphQL-friendly manner.
 If the name is in the proper format, the generated GraphQLName will be the same as the name.
 Otherwise, the GraphQLName will not match the name field.

-Best practice GraphQL naming:
+Best practices for GraphQL naming:
 - Name can use these characters: [_A-Za-z][_0-9A-Za-z]
 - Types and enum types are Pascal case (MyType)
 - Properties are camel case (myProperty)